zombocom/rundoc/README.md

 This is a section for brainstorming.
 If it's here it's not guaranteed to get worked on, but it will be considered.

+- Seperate parsing from running.
+This will help for easier linting of syntax etc.
+- Cache SHAs and output of each code block.
+If one sha changes, re-generate all code blocks, otherwise allow a re-render without code execution.
+Configure a check sum for busting the cache for instance a new version of Rails is released.

+- A way to run background processes indefinitely such as `rails server`
+  - Maybe a way to truncate them after only a period of time such as grab a few lines of `heroku local`.

+    ```
+    :::> background.start(command: "rails server")
+    ```

+    ```
+    :::>> background.read("rails server")
+    :::> | $ head -n 23
+    :::> background.clear
+    ```

   - Breakpoints?
 - Better line matching for backtrace
-- `-=` command (runs command, only shows output, does not show command)
+- `-=` command (runs command, only shows output, does not show command) ?
-- A way to run background processes indefinitely such as `rails server`
 - An easy test syntax?
 - Screenshot tool(s) ?!?!?!?!?!?! :)